 The Eindhoven rail zone is in full development.
-With a dynamic mix of living, working and socializing, an international center will be built here in the coming years.
+With a dynamic mix of living, working and meeting, an internationally oriented center will be built here in the coming years.

 The city of Eindhoven has far-reaching ambitions for this area in terms of climate adaptation, energy transition, circularity, smart mobility and healthy urbanization.

 The location is a stone's throw from the central station and the bus station.
-Adjacent to the location, where Dommel and rail meet, new entrances to the platforms are planned, making the building even more accessible by public transport.
-The existing tunnel under the track will be considerably widened thereby giving the Dommel the space and a more fully-fledged connection for cyclists and pedestrians between the campus and the center.
+Adjacent to the location, where the Dommel and railway meet, new entrances to the platforms are planned, making the building even more accessible by public transport.
+The existing tunnel under the track will be considerably widened thereby giving a more spacious connection for cyclists and pedestrians between the campus and the center without disturbing the Dommel.
 At the same time, the location is also easily accessible by car via Kennedylaan, which connects directly to the A2, A58 and A50.
 There are two parking levels underneath the building for residents and users of The Dutch Mountains, but possibly also for visitors to the TU / e and the center.
 Due to the multimodal character of the location, new mobility concepts are being investigated whereby public transport travelers can make use of pre- and post-transport with self-driving (shared use) pods.

 A large part of the building is constructed "biobased" from solid wood.
 It gives a tactile quality (high touch) to a high-tech work and living environment.
 Solid timber construction also contributes to the CO2 ambitions; the production does not entail CO2 emissions, in contrast to the production of concrete and cement, which is responsible for no less than 5-10% of all CO2 emissions worldwide.
 On the contrary, with the use of a solid wood construction, a large amount of CO2 is captured for perhaps a few hundred years.
 A building of solid wood construction, CLT (cross laminated timber), can be fully prefabricated and assembled on site in a relatively short time.
 This means that the construction time can be considerably shortened.
 Ideally we use Dutch wood for the production of the CLT.